 Because of this, business security can take a back seat.
 It is often implemented as a reactionary measure following a crime, rather than in a precautionary or preventative manner.

-Implementing security measures that suit your business should be one of your main priorities, in order to prevent issues, to reduce their impact, and help resolve them.
+Implementing security measures that suit your business should be one of your main priorities, in order to prevent issues, reduce their impact, and help resolve them.

 We'll provide more information about the different types of business security systems available, including how they could benefit your company.
+We’ll also show you how to go about implementing security measures to benefit your business.

 Click on the links above to learn more about that particular section.
 Or, you can read the whole article for a complete guide to business security.